1. Home/

 AI Governance

-Artificial intelligence is transforming business models — but without a sound AI Governance Framework, companies risk regulatory violations, reputational damage, and uncontrolled risks.
-ADVISORI works with you to develop a tailored AI Governance Framework that meets international standards, covers the EU AI Act, and secures your AI initiatives at scale.
+Artificial intelligence is transforming business models — but without a sound AI Governance Framework, organizations risk regulatory violations, reputational damage, and uncontrolled risks.
+Advisori works with you to develop a tailored AI Governance Framework that meets international standards, addresses the EU AI Act, and secures your AI initiatives at scale.
 As a consultancy with its own multi-agent AI platform, we combine regulatory expertise with hands-on implementation experience.

 • ✓EU AI Act compliance from first-hand experience — proven in practice through our own AI platform